-To transfer money to Australia using one of the international money transfer providers in our tables, the fees range from 24.28 MYR with Wise to 86.81 MYR with WorldRemit (but the fee could be even higher with a bank).
+To send money to Australia using one of the international money transfer providers in our tables, the fees range from 34.5 MYR with Wise to 107.21 MYR with WorldRemit (but the fee could be even higher with a bank).
 The exact cost depends a lot on where you’re sending money, how much you’re sending, how you want to pay, and how you want the payment to be received.

 When you’re sending money internationally, don’t forget that the overall fee you pay can include the transfer fee, an extra charge wrapped up in the exchange rate used, and third party charges like a cash advance fee from your credit card issuer.

-When it comes to choosing the best provider for sending money to Australia from Malaysia, it really depends on what your needs are.
+When it comes to choosing the best provider for transferring money to Australia from Malaysia, it really depends on what your needs are.

-Frequently asked questions when transferring money to Australia
+Frequently asked questions when sending money from Malaysia to Australia

-You can transfer money to Australia using your own bank, a specialist money transfer service, an e-wallet, or by visiting a physical money remittance store.
+You can send money from Malaysia to Australia using your bank, a specialist money transfer service, an e-wallet, or by visiting a physical money remittance store.
 Each option has different pros and cons, so the best for you will depend on your specific transfer and personal requirements.

-You can't transfer money to Australia from Malaysia for free.
+You can't send money to Australia from Malaysia for free.
 International transfers cost providers money to arrange, so there's always a fee somewhere to make sure that the business covers its costs and generates profit.
 However, many providers choose to make the fees you pay trickier to spot by adding them into the exchange rates used for transfers.
-That way they can advertise commission free payments, while still making some money every time.

 There is no official best time to send money from Malaysia to Australia and that depends on a variety of factors such as when you need to send money or when you want the funds to be received.
 It’s also going to depend on a variety of other factors such as, the time when you send money or the fees you are offered by providers or banks.